The dbobject module defines two low-level classes and an intermediate class. Most Pyrseas classes are derived from either DbObject or DbObjectDict.

 Return a full identifier for a schema object

-| Returns: | string |
+Returns: | string |

-Return the schema-qualified name of the object
+Return the schema-qualified name of self or a related object

-| Returns: | string |
+Returns: | string |

 No qualification is used if the schema is ‘public’.